 Getting maximum including deleted data

-While MOBILedit Forensic Express is a very powerful extraction tool and extracts practically all information available, advanced users looking to get even more information from the phone should first 'root' or 'jailbreak' the phone.
+While MOBILedit Forensic is a very powerful extraction tool and extracts practically all information available, advanced users looking to get even more information from the phone should first 'root' or 'jailbreak' the phone.

 Android rooting is an important step that will allow maximum data and deleted data acquisition.
 If you cannot or do not want to root the phone, you can alternatively use the Application Downgrade feature to find hidden data and deleted data in certain supported apps.